Health & Safety

 To protect children from reactions to unknown allergies and prevent overdoses, the State of Colorado has very strict medication administration guidelines.
 Medications, whether prescription or over-the-counter, may ONLY be administered at camp according to those guidelines.

-This means any medication sent to camp MUST be accompanied by a fully completed Camp Wojtyla Medication/Treatment Authorization form.
+Any medication sent to camp MUST be accompanied by a fully completed Camp Wojtyla Medication/Treatment Authorization form.
+The form must be signed by the camper’s parent and healthcare provider.

 medical records

-Parents of registered campers can access the full packet through the Parent Handbook or by visiting the Parent Information Center via their Registration Portal.
+Parents of registered campers can access the full Camp Wojtyla Medical Forms packet through their Parent Handbook or by visiting the Parent Information Center via their Registration Portal.

 Safety precautions